-This page provides information on the Minamata Convention on Mercury which was signed in 2013 and the ongoing negotiations to ready the agreement so it can come into force.
+This page provides information on the Minamata Convention on Mercury which was signed in 2013.

 About the convention

-Since 2008, New Zealand has been taking part in negotiations to develop an international agreement on mercury under the umbrella of the United Nations Environment Programme (UNEP) [United Nations Environment Programme website].
+New Zealand took part in negotiations to develop an international agreement on mercury under the umbrella of the United Nations Environment Programme (UNEP) [United Nations Environment Programme website].

 The Minamata Convention on Mercury was concluded in January 2013, and New Zealand signed the convention in Japan on 10 October 2013.
 The next step is for New Zealand to ratify the convention, which would make it binding on New Zealand.